MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 ### Tag Images

 When referencing a container image by name, the Docker engine will search for the latest version of the image.
-If the latest version cannot be determined the following error will be thrown.
+If the latest version cannot be determined, the following error will be thrown.

 ```powershell
 PS C:\> docker run -it windowsservercore cmd